-Our experienced attorneys know what to do to push back.
-We can calculate your damages, including future medical expenses, and negotiate with your insurance provider so you get what you deserve,
+Our experienced attorneys know how to push back.
+We can calculate your damages, including future medical expenses, and we can even help you sue a doctor without malpractice insurance.
+But most importantly, we can negotiate with your insurance provider so you get the compensation you deserve.

 Representing You in Court

-It’s unlikely but possible, that the insurance company won’t negotiate and your case will go to trial.
-In that case, our law office will fight for you to recover as much compensation as possible.
+It’s unlikely, but if the insurance company won’t negotiate, and your case goes to trial, our law office will fight to recover as much compensation as possible.

 Chicago Cerebral Palsy Lawyer Near Me 1-800-222-9529